microsoft/appcenter-sdk-apple/README.md

 4. Open Finder and copy the previously unzipped `MobileCenter-SDK-iOS` folder into your project's folder at the location where you want it to reside.

-4. Add the SDK frameworks to the project in Xcode:
+5. Add the SDK frameworks to the project in Xcode:
     * Make sure the Project Navigator is visible (⌘+1).
-    * Now drag and drop `MobileCenter.framework`, `MobileCenterAnalytics.framework`, and `MobileCenterCrashes.framework` from Finder (the ones inside the Vendor folder) into Xcode's Project Navigator on the left side.
+    * Now drag and drop `MobileCenter.framework`, `MobileCenterAnalytics.framework`, `MobileCenterCrashes.framework` and `MobileCenterDistribute.framework` from Finder (the ones inside the Vendor folder) into Xcode's Project Navigator on the left side.
 Note that `MobileCenter.framework` is required to start the SDK.
 So make sure it's added to your project, otherwise the other modules won't work and your app won't compile.
     * A dialog will appear again.
 Make sure your app target is checked.
 Then click Finish.
+6. <PLACEHOLDER - TEXT FOR RESOURCE STRINGS>

 Now that you've integrated the frameworks in your application, it's time to start the SDK and make use of the Mobile Center services.

 ### 2.2 Integration using Cocoapods